Dear Select County and District Superintendents and Charter School Administrators:

 The term "eligible immigrant student" is defined in ESEA Section 3201(5) as an individual student who (a) is aged three through twenty-one; (b) was not born in any state (each of the 50 states, the District of Columbia, or the Commonwealth of Puerto Rico); and (c) has not been attending any one or more schools in the United States for more than three full school years.

-Eligibility determinations will be calculated using the most current data collected and certified on the California Longitudinal Pupil Achievement Data System.
-The eligibility list will be available in spring 2017.
-The CDE will notify the LEAs when the eligibility list is posted on the CDE Web site.
+Eligibility is established on a yearly basis.
+Eligibility determinations are calculated using the most current data collected and certified on the California Longitudinal Pupil Achievement Data System.
+The 2021−22 eligibility list will be available in Spring 2021.
+The CDE will notify the LEAs by email when the eligibility list is posted on the CDE website.

-If you have any questions regarding the Title III, Part A, Immigrant Student Program Subgrant, please contact Geoffrey Ndirangu, Education Programs Consultant, Language Policy and Leadership Office (LPLO), by phone at 916-323-5831 or by e-mail at email@example.com.
+If you have any questions regarding the Title III, Part A, Immigrant Student Program subgrant, please contact Geoffrey Ndirangu, Education Programs Consultant, Language Policy and Leadership Office (LPLO), by phone at 916-323-5831 or by email at Gndirang@cde.ca.gov.

 Opportunities for All Branch